stemangiola/bioc2021_tidytranscriptomics/README.md

 ### Workshop Participation

-The workshop format is a 1.5 hour session consisting of hands-on demos, exercises and Q&A.
+The workshop format is a 2 hour session consisting of hands-on demos and Q&A.

 ### _R_ / _Bioconductor_ packages used

 * tidyverse
 * tidybulk
+* tidySummarizedExperiment
 * tidySingleCellExperiment
 * tidyHeatmap
 * limma